Skip to main content

 Discoloration can also occur from sediment buildup in the pipes.
 When plumbing starts to deteriorate, bits of metal, minerals, and other particles can mix with your water.
 This not only affects the water’s appearance but can also alter its taste and smell.

 In some cases, discolored water may stem from your hot water heater.
 If you notice rusty water only when using hot water, it might be an issue with your heater rather than the pipes.
-However, if both hot and cold water are affected, it’s likely time to consider repiping.
+However, if both hot and cold water are affected, it’s likely time to consider going with the repipe experts and repiping your house.

 Frequent Leaks